alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 If you've been assigned to an issue it's your responsibility to progress it to the point where it can be published in the Design System.

+If you can no longer support the development of something, let the [Design System Team](govuk-design-system-support@digital.cabinet-office.gov.uk) know and they'll arrange for someone else to be assigned to it.

 ## Publishing content